philippec/creating-great-prs/Presentation/Creating-Great-PRs.md

 # Creating Great PRs
 ## Philippe Casgrain
-### Senior Staff Software Developer, LightspeedHQ
+### Senior Staff Software Developer, Lightspeed Commerce

 Pull Requests (PRs) are one of the fundamental building blocks of software development.
-In this Tech Talk, we'll go over elements of great PRs and show you how to improve your own PRs by demystifying interactive rebases and staging changes.
+In this presentation, we'll go over elements of great PRs and show you how to improve your own PRs by demystifying interactive rebases and staging changes.

 ---